 - A description of the data breach;

 - Recommendations about the steps you should take in response to the data breach.

 Not all data breaches are considered Eligible Data Breaches and there are exceptions to notifying in certain circumstances.
-Refer to the Privacy Amendment (Notifiable Data Breaches) Act 2017 (Cth) for further information.
+Refer to the Privacy Amendment (Notifiable Data Breaches) Act 2017 (Cth) or the New Zealand Privacy Act 2020 (where applicable) for further information.

 Accuracy of and access to your personal information

 We will take reasonable steps to ensure that the personal information you provide is accurate, complete and up to date, whenever it is used, collected or disclosed.

 When we deal with you we will take reasonable steps to confirm the details of the personal information we hold about you and ask you if there are any changes required.